 The Do’s and Don’ts of EvictionWritten By PropertyLoop February 22, 2021

+When evicting a tenant from their rental property is it crucial that landlords understand how to properly navigate tenant evictions.
 Evicting a tenant really should be a last resort when you’re a landlord.
 It’s upsetting for both parties and can prove to be a pretty lengthy process, involving court action.

 As can be somewhat excepted there are a number of reasons why a landlord may move to reclaim possession of their rental property.
 With this being said if the owner of the rental property issues the occupants with a section 21 notice of eviction then they are under no legal obligation to provide a reason for the eviction as the notice does not imply any fault on behalf of the tenants, instead, simply that the owner wishes to take back their property once the tenancy has come to an end.
 However, reasons for eviction can range from the landlord wanting to sell the property, to mortgage repossession, to arrears and antisocial behaviour.

 What Is the Process of Eviction of Tenants?

 Landlords are able to reclaim possession of their rental property through issuing the occupants of the rental with a notice of eviction.
 There are two types of notice an owner is able to serve to their tenants, with each having a unique procedure and cause for use.

 Although perhaps the most revered by landlords, the section 21 eviction notice has become the target of many tenant campaign groups, claiming the so-called “no fault eviction” is one of the leading causes of homelessness within the UK.
 This is because landlords are empowered to issue a tenant of their property with a section 21 notice, allowing them to reclaim possession of the rental property once the fixed term comes to an end without offering any reasoning or justification to the tenant.